What is Transitioning?

 Do I Even Need to Transition?
 I Just Want My Curl Back….

 A continuing theme in a lot of the e-mails I receive is an expressed desire for a curl or texture to return.
 Unfortunately, if your hair is damaged, that is not the case.
 There is no treatment you can do, no product you can buy that will make your curl return to you.
 Damage is damage is damage.
 Now, there is a caveat to this.
 Let’s say all along your hair has been healthy and textured, and you decide to flat iron it one time on a temperature that’s a wee bit too high.
 As a result, your coils don’t spring back to normal; they’re a little drab and stretched-looking.
-To help rehab your hair, you can pick up an intense restructurizing product like ApHogee 2-Step Protein Treatment.
+To help rehab your hair, you can pick up an intense restructuring product like ApHogee 2-Step Protein Treatment.
 Even with protein and moisture restoring products, there is no guarantee that your hair will be as it was before.
 But if you’re a chronic straightener (like I was), or had a relaxer, neither of these treatments will do anything for you.
-Instead of wasting time and money on products that won’t do anything but disappoint you, focus on what is working well for the new curls coming in that are replacing the long gone ones.
+Instead of wasting time and money on products that won’t do anything but disappoint you, focus on what is working well for the new curls coming in that are replacing the long-gone ones.

 Just in case you *might* be in denial, here is what heat damage looks like: